neoforged/.github/primers/1.21.5/index.md

         - `isMoonVisible` - Returns wehther the moon is currently visible in the sky.
         - `getPushableEntities` - Gets all entities except the specified target within the provided bounding box.
         - `getClientLeafTintColor` - Returns the color of the leaf tint at the specified location.
+        - `playPlayerSound` - Plays a sound to the current player on the client.
+    - `LevelReader#getHeight` - Returns the height of the map at the given position.
 - `net.minecraft.world.level.block`
     - `Block`
         - `UPDATE_SKIP_BLOCK_ENTITY_SIDEEFFECTS` - A flag that skips all potential sideeffects when updating a block entity.
         - `UPDATE_SKIP_ALL_SIDEEFFECTS` - A flag that skips all sideeffects by skipping certain block entity logic, supressing drops, and updating the known shape.
+    - `FireflyBushBlock` - A bush that spawns firefly particles around it.
+    - `SandBlock` - A colored sand block that can play ambient sounds.
     - `SegmentableBlock` - A block that can typically be broken up into segments with unique sizes and placements.
+    - `TerracottaBlock` - A terracotta block that can play ambient sounds.
     - `TintParticleLeavesBlock` - A leaves block whose particles are tinted.
     - `UntintedParticleLeavesBlock` - A leaves block whose particles are not tinted.
+    - `VegetationBlock` - A block that represents some sort of vegetation that can propogate light and need some sort of farmland or dirt to survive.
 - `net.minecraft.world.level.block.entity.StructureBlockEntity#isStrict`, `setStrict` - Sets strict mode when generating structures.
+- `net.minecraft.world.level.block.sounds.AmbientDesertBlockSoundsPlayer` - A helper to play sounds for a given block, typically during `animateTick`.
 - `net.minecraft.world.level.block.state.BlockBehaviour#getEntityInsideCollisionShape` - Gets the collision shape of the block when the entity is within it.
 - `net.minecraft.world.level.entity.PersistentEntitySectionManager#isTicking` - Returns whether the specified chunk is currently ticking.
 - `net.minecraft.world.level.levelgen.feature`